 This can be by using:

-"Superfast" broadband is a new type of broadband that is currently being deployed in the UK by BT, Virgin Media and other operators.
+Superfast Fibre Broadband, or Fibre to the Cabinet (FTTC), is the UK’s most common type of broadband.
+It uses fibre to connect our exchange with your local cabinet, and copper wires to connect the cabinet with your home.
 Fibre optic broadband works by sending information as pulses of light through individual optical fibres and gives much faster connection speeds than the traditional BT landline, which transmits down copper wires.

 Cable broadband utilises fibre optic technology as does BT Infinity which is becoming available in selected areas of the uK.

 For a detailed guide to broadband and options follow this link.